---

 We can notice two new changes in the above backtrace.

-This feature makes the debugging convenient when the backtrace size is a quite big and cannot fit in the terminal window.
-We can easily see the error message without scrolling up now.
+big and cannot fit in the terminal window.
+We can easily see the error message

-still holds an array of stack frames
+Note that, the `Exception#backtrace` attribute still holds an array of stack

 So if we rescue the caught exception and print the backtrace manually